 Once you get to Grand Central Market, grab one of the few counter seats.
 The falafel come either on a salad or in a sandwich, but for first timers, you’re going to want to go sandwich.
 The falafel are a little smaller than those you’re used to, and there are no herbs or anything in the mix, making it all about the crunchy-on-the-outside-smooth-on-the-inside texture.
 The sandwich is rounded out by super fresh vegetables and ridiculously good flatbread, which might actually be the real stars of the show.

 Basically, this falafel isn’t anything like what you’ve had at Joe’s, or that little Middle Eastern store in a strip mall.
 There’s no tabbouleh, and no precariously thin pita.
 Kismet Falafel gives falafel the makeover we didn’t know it needed, and it’s become our must-hit spot in GCM.
 Not only because it’s truly awesome falafel, but because it’s some of the best food in town, full stop.

 What’s that, you have a meeting downtown and your car’s in the shop?
 Sure, we’ll drive you.

 This is our favorite combo.
 Tangy pickled fennel and cauliflower aren’t your usual falafel suspects, but this guy proves that they probably should be.
 If you’re going to order one thing, make it this.

-As close as you’re going to get to a traditional falafel, but something so much more - the accompanying red hot sauce is some of the best in town.
+As close as you’re going to get to a traditional falafel here, but something so much more - the accompanying red hot sauce is some of the best in town.

 Stay with us - you’ve never had a soda this good.
 It tastes of beets, but it also doesn’t, and the sumac brings an unexpected complexity.
 So refreshing, it’s like giving your tastebuds a cold shower.